seagreen/ianix/shell/purescript/README.md

 Try repeating the command a few times, it will eventually succeed.

-I haven't reported this issue upstream yet, if someone else does before me let me know.
+I reported this upstream as [psc-package #59](https://github.com/purescript/psc-package/issues/59).

 # Reproducibility